MacsiDigital/laravel-zoom/README.md

 ### Make

-Make is simlar to create except it will not persist the model to the API.
+Make is similar to create except it will not persist the model to the API.
 This is handy for relationship models, more on this below.

 ``` php
     $meeting = Zoom::meeting()->make([...]);